DevnagriAI/devnagri_docs/guide/Dota_web.md

 Devnagri On the Air is a platform that translates your website on the fly.

-The platform enables your website to go multilingual in minutes, without any hassle.
-You don't need to change anything at the code and infrastructure level.
-Its just a plug and play solution to go multilingual.
+The platform enables your website to go multilingual in minutes with minimal effort.
+No changes are needed in the website code.
+It's a plug and play solution to go multilingual.

 Devnagri On The Air makes your multilingual journey quick and easy.